connectsolutions/best-practices/js/Backbone.md

 	Views should pass this into the template in the render to allow for the template to be able to call helper functions implemented in the view to simplify the templates.

-	- A view should always listen to it's model or collection for necessary changes and call render
+	- A view should always listen to it's model or collection for necessary changes and call render.

 	- Sub views should never call functionality on the parent or even assume where it should be appended in the DOM.
 The parent should create a view and append in the DOM (where possible) and then rendered.
 If the sub view needs to communicate a change to the parent it should do this via events.